SS City of Benares: Legacy

-In total, 258 of the 406 people on board were lost.
-This included the master, three convoy staff members (including the commodore), 120 crew members (including 4 women) and 134 passengers (including 31 women and 81 children).
+In total, 258 of the 408 people aboard were lost.
+This included the master, three convoy staff members (including the commodore), 122 crew members (including 4 women and 19 children) and 134 passengers (including 31 women and 81 children).
 Only 13 of the 90 child evacuees and 6 of 10 paying passenger children embarked survived the sinking.
 The sinking was controversial: the Allied powers criticised the "barbaric" actions of the Germans, and there was an outpouring of sympathy and support for those who had lost children in the sinking.

 The Germans defended the attack as being on a legitimate military target, and insisted that the British government was to blame for allowing children to travel on such ships in war zones when the German government had issued repeated warnings.
 They claimed that Baldwin-Webb and Olden were travelling to America with the aim of persuading the United States to enter the war, and that City of Benares would be used to transport war materiel back to Britain on her return voyage.